cptvalleyberg84/zyg-author/README.md

     ![Bio and Quotes Section](/documentation/home-page2.png)

     - **Works**: Provides the list of works and links to webshops where the work can be purchased.
+        - Work Images are also clickable links.
+        - all links open in new tabs.

     ![Works Section](/documentation/works-section.png)

     - **Sign-Up**: page with a sign-up form for the Rafal's newsletter and short description of benefits that come with signing up.

+        - Sing-up Form has all the fields required in order to submit.
+             - Sign-up Form Submit button:
+                - on hover the font transforms to uppercase letters and becomes bold
+                - on active the button border-radius gets bigger

     ![Sing-up Form](/documentation/sign-up-form.png)